gitlost-murali/chai-pe-charcha/session2_intro2GIS/README.md

-# Data Augmentation in NLP
+# Intro to GIS & Hands-On

 This week, we discussed `GIS (Geographic Information System)`.
 Presented by Asra Jabeen and Hands-on by Murali(@gitlost-murali).